CloudNimble/ElectronNET.Blazor/README.md

 # ElectronNET.Blazor
 A library to help Blazor and Electron.NET work better together.

+NOTE: THIS LIBRARY IS NO LONGER NECESSARY.
+Microsoft has fixed the underlying issues with Blazor, and everything works fine now.
+If you're using this library, you can uninstall it and just follow the BlazingPizza instructions.
+Thanks for your support!

 ## Acknowledgements
 Special thanks to the [Electron.NET team](https://github.com/ElectronNET/Electron.NET) for building an amazing resource, and to [Maher Jendoubi](https://maherjendoubi.io) for setting me down the path to making this work with his article on [adding Electron.NET to BlazingPizza](https://maherjendoubi.io/blazor-electron/).